KittyCat Rehoming is trying to reduce the stray cat population in the Wairarapa in a humane and maintainable manner.

 - I don't have any money to spare, how can I help?

 Firstly please share the cause with family and friends through word of mouth and social media.
-Secondly, contact us on our Facebook page www.facebook.com/KittyCatRehoming or by email at KittyCatRehoming@gmail.com to see if you can help us through donation collection, raffle sales, transport, fundraising events or as a foster.
+Secondly, contact us on our Facebook page www.facebook.com/KittyCatRescue or by email at KittyCatRehoming@gmail.com to see if you can help us through fostering, donation collection, transport or fundraising events.

 -I'd like to adopt a kitten or cat from you.

-Send us an email at KittyCatRehoming@gmail.com, and check out our facebook page at https://bit.ly/2JimPxo for cats and kittens currently looking for a home.
+Send us an email at KittyCatRehoming@gmail.com, and check out our facebook page for cats and kittens currently looking for a home.

 KittyCat Rescue was started in January 2017 with the aim of helping stray cats.
 Now, our passion is the care, desexing, management, socialisation and adoption of wild and abandoned cats in the Wairarapa.